 On the other end of the spectrum, you'll find MP3 players with full touch screens, letting you easily navigate between different artists and albums to find the songs you want to listen to.

 Durability is important.
-One expert states that one of the most important things to consider is whether the MP3 player will work for long periods of time and how durable or long-lasting the product will be in general.
+One of the most important things to consider is whether the MP3 player will work for long periods of time and how durable or long-lasting the product will be in general.

 If you want an MP3 player to use while exercising, we recommend a model with a built-in clip to easily attach to your waistband or collar.